Lege19/newc/README.md

 	}
 }
 ```

 I considered allowing the `#` to be dropped when it was clear that it referred to a metavariable (e.g. `#match #x`), however this could lead to extreme confusion if the same identifier is used as both a normal variable and a meta variable.

-#### Procedural macros in Crust
+#### Procedural macros in newc

 Procedural macros don't have to be in a separate crate, but they must be in their own files.
 The compiler will compile any files with a `.pcrs` file extension (instead of `.crs`).
 This has the potential to slow compile times on huge projects, so if a `proc-macros` key is provided in `package.toml`, then the compiler will restrict its search to files in the directory(s) specified.

-In Crust, procedural macros are divided into the same three categories as in Rust:
+In newc, procedural macros are divided into the same three categories as in Rust:

 - function-like (called with `!(args)`)
 - derive (called with `.derive(Trait)`)